Sailing Sessions supervised, also Kayaking available on request

-Summer season – approx. 5 May onwards
+Summer season – from approx. 3 May onwards

 The club has several Members of the Sailing Committee planning a Rota for Friday evenings for fun / leisure sailing sessions for both junior and adult members with a RIB on hand manned by Club volunteers.